bioexcel/intro-hpc-life-scientists-permed-bioexcel/_episodes/12-performance.md

 {: .callout}

+### Gustafson's law and weak scaling

+Gustafson's law provides a solution to the limitations of strong scaling described.
+The proposal is simply: we should run larger jobs on larger processor counts.
+If we run larger problems, then the parallelisable part of the problem will increase.
+We are still limited by the serial part of the code, but this becomes less important, and we can run on more processors more efficiently.

+{% include figure.html url="" max-width="80%" file="/fig/12-performance/gustafson_illustration.jpg"
+alt="Illustration of Gustafson's law" caption="Illustration of Gustafson's law" %}

+> ## Analogy for Gustafson's law
+>
+> Let's consider a new trip, one from Holyrood, Edinburgh to the Sydney Opera
+> House in Sydney, Australia The distance from Edinburgh to Sydney is 16,800
+> km.
+As with our trip to New York, you can  either fly with a Jumbo Jet
+> (flight speed 700 km/hrs) or a Concorde (flight speed 2,100 km/hrs).
+Also,
+> let's assume that the overhead is similar to that for a trip to New York (so
+> 4 hours).
+What is the speedup of using the Concorde this time?
+>
+>> ## Solution
+>>
+>> The Jumbo Jet will cover that distance in around 24 hrs for a total trip
+>> time of 28 hrs, and the Concorde covers this distance in 8hrs for a total
+>> trip time of 12 hrs.
+The speedup is therefor 2.3x (as opposed to 1.9x for
+>> the trip to New York).
+>>
+>> This is Gustafson's law in effect!
+Bigger problems scale better.
+If we
+>> increase **both** distance (*i.e.* *N*) **and** maximum speed (*i.e.* *P*),
+>> we maintain the same balance of "serial" to "parallel", and get a better
+>> speedup.
+>>
+> {: .solution}
+{: .challenge}

 > ## Proof of Gustafson's Law
 >
 > Let's assume that the parallel contribution to runtime is proportional